opendaylight/releng-builder/src/site/markdown/jenkins.markdown

   times by a system test knowable person, the integration group can help with that

+### Autorelease Validate Job

+Trigger: **revalidate**

+This job runs the PROJECT-validate-autorelease-BRANCH job which is used as a quick sanity test to ensure that a patch does not depend on features that do not exist in the current release.

+The **revalidate** trigger is useful in cases where a project's verify job passed however validate failed due to infra problems or intermittent issues.
+It will retrigger just the validate-autorelease job.

 ## <a name="jjb_basic_configuration">Basic Job Configuration</a>

 To create jobs based on the above templates you can use the example